 “Come back after the fights.
 Everyone is down there.”

 The next day I was in the gym, in the corner on the tumbling mats.
 I was moving through my Tai Chi movements, concentrating on my breathing and how my muscles reacted to the poses.
 Turning to the left, I inhaled.
 Sliding my right foot forward, I brought my right fist up in a defensive position, and exhaled.
-Sliding my left foot forward, bringing my left hand up in front of me, pulling my right hand back to my side, and I inhaled.
+Sliding my left foot forward, bringing my left hand up in front of me, while pulling my right hand back to my side, I inhaled.
 Slowly and forcefully I punched forward with my right hand and exhaled.
 I felt the dull ache and clicking of one of my left ribs as I twisted my torso for the punch.

-“Hay, pansy!” came the voice from what sounded like about three meters away.
+“Hey, pansy!” came the voice from what sounded like about three meters away.
 “What the hell is all this dancing?!”

 I stood straight, crossing my hands and then bringing them to my sides, finishing my exercise.
-Opening my eyes I turned to the voice.
+Opening my eyes, I turned to the voice.
 I steeled myself when I saw three men standing next to each other.
 “I was doing an ancient exercise called Tai Chi.”